Living Neural Network Dynamics

 Gates S, Alvarez P, Cao K, O’Neill KM, Losert W, bioRxiv 2023

-Model hNPC Line Workflow and Differentiation Capability: Starting with timecourse of hNPC differentiating towards matured neurons and astrocytes followed by analysis of calcium and actin dynamics.
+Model hNPC Line Workflow and Differentiation Capability: Starting with timecourse of hNPC differentiating towards

 • Collective Information and Communication in Morphologically Distinct Astrocytes

-Nick Mennona, PhD Student, Physics
+Dr. Nick Mennona, Physics

 Collective activity patterns in astrocytic networks are of considerable importance, given the recent finding that astrocytes actively contribute to cognition.